 \begin{restatable}[]{theorem}{generalwbedcs} Let $0 < \varepsilon < 1/2$ and let $W$ be an integer parameter.
 Set $\lambda = \frac{\varepsilon}{100W}$.
 Let $\beta \geq \beta^- + 2$ be integers such that $\frac{\beta + 6W}{\log(\beta + 6W)} \geq 2 W^2\lambda^{-2}$ and $\beta^- - 6W \geq (1 - \lambda) \cdot (\beta + 6W)$.
 Then any $(\beta, \beta^-)$-$w$-$b$-EDCS $H$ of an edge-weighted multi-graph $G$ with integer edge weights bounded by $W$ contains a $b$-matching $M_H$ such that $\left(2 - \frac{1}{2W} + \varepsilon\right)\cdot w(M_H) \geq w(M_G)$. \end{restatable}

 Moreover, in Appendix~\ref{app:tight-bound-edcs}, we give a whole class of tight examples reaching the bound of Theorem~\ref{thm:intro-general-w-b-edcs}.
-Comparing with the previous result of~\cite{AssadiB19, BernsteinS16} (Theorem~\ref{thm:intro-general-edcs}), setting $W = 1$, we can observe that the approximation ratio is the same, even though the constraints on $\beta$ and $\beta^-$ are a bit stricter here.
-However, in our case we can deal with $b$-matchings as well, and we can handle situations when $W > 1$.
+Comparing with the previous result of~\cite{AssadiB19, BernsteinS16} (Theorem~\ref{thm:intro-general-edcs}), setting $W = 1$, we can observe that the approximation ratio is the same, but the constraints on $\beta$ and $\beta^-$ are a bit stricter here.
+However, in our case we can deal with $b$-matchings as well, and we can handle situations in which $W > 1$.